Materializing-Design/Index/README.md

 # Index
 An Index of MDM Archives

+The Method for Design Materialization (MDM) is a research method leveraging design documentation, reflective journaling, grounded theory analysis, and game analysis for transparent and stronger game design research.

+For a repo to be considered ready for analysis, it needs to have:
+1. A reflective journal
+2. Playable builds of the game on various stages.
+3. Reflective git commits

+These three components surface the tacit knowledge and design decisions embedded in a research-creation project,

+## Ready for Analysis

 | Repository                                                                                                                                      | Maker  | Journal Entries | Commits | Ready to Analyze |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------ | --------------- | ------- | ---------------- |